PFHomewood/Makye-Daniels/README.md

 # Vision Board

-Participants will work through the prompts in the index.html code to construct their vision complete with inspirational quotes, music, personal goals, and thankfulness.
+Welcome to Vision Board!
+We'll help you work through the code prompts in the index.html file to construct your *vision*, complete with inspirational quotes, music, personal goals, and thankfulness.
+Along the way, you'll learn a little about coding and computer science.

-## Get started!
+**Vision Quest was designed by Pitt students Carter Keith, Domonique Swift, Janet Majekodunmi, and Makye Daniels.**

+## Get started or return to edit and host your site on GitHub!

-1. Go to the [Vision Board Template](https://github.com/PFHomewood/vision-board-template) repository in GitHub.
+1. Go to the [Vision Board Template](https://github.com/PFHomewood/vision-board-template) repository in GitHub or go to your repository if you made one at a Homewood CEC event.

 2. Click "Code" then "Download ZIP" to your local computer.